toore/Flamingstrike/README.md

 Clone of a famous strategic game.
 Details and history about the original game can be found here: https://en.wikipedia.org/wiki/Risk_(game).

 The game is based on the standard rules, but the intent is to add some homebrew or custom rules.
-We'll see about that... :)

-The game engine is built upon .NET standard.
+The game engine is built with .NET standard.
 WPF front end using Caliburn.Micro.
 The service is built with .Net Core.
+The client can host the game server in-process or use the server api.

 Enjoy!

 ## TODO

-Not implemented game states/phases:
+The basics, game states/phases:

 - [ ] TradeInSetsHoldingAtLeastThreeCards
 - [x] DraftArmies